aws-samples/vpn-gateway-strongswan/README.md

 You'll also need to supply:

 * Name of a secret in AWS Secrets Manager that contains the passphrase for the client private key file.
-The secret must have a `key:value` pair with a `key` = `passphrase` and a value that matches the passphrase used to protect the client private key file.
+The secret must have a `key:value` pair with a `key` set to "passphrase" and a value that matches the passphrase used to protect the client private key file.
 * Common name (CN) from the certificate for each of the two VPN tunnels associated with the remote virtual gateway.

 See [How do I create a certificate-based VPN using AWS Site-to-Site VPN?](https://aws.amazon.com/premiumsupport/knowledge-center/vpn-certificate-based-site-to-site/) for more details.